-Materials used for the DIY Yarn Storage Shelving Unit:
+Materials used for the Yarn Storage Idea

 Once you have all your materials, you will need to decide whether or not to stain it.
-If you do, you will need an extra brush, stain and sandpaper.
+If you do, you will need an extra brush, stain, and sandpaper.
 I really liked the beige color of the wooden crates as it really warmed up my room.
 So I kept it unstained.
 The surface was also really nice and smooth, so I did not want to mess with it at all.

-Once I was satisfied with the way it looked, I started drilling holes right by the handle, so i was able to use zip ties to connect the crates with each other.
+Once I was satisfied with the way it looked, I started drilling holes right by the handle, so I was able to use zip ties to connect the crates with each other.
 Once I was done with that, I used my hand vacuum to get rid of all the wooden particles that were produced when drilling holes.

 I then connected the crates to each other by using simple, but long zip ties.
-Of course you can also use nails or screws.
+Of course, you can also use nails or screws.
 But I wanted to be able to make my shelves mobile and modular, so I can redo and change it any time I wanted to.

 Be sure to cut off the overhanging of the zip ties so your yarn does not get tangled in it.

-Before I added all my yarn into the shelves of the storage unit, I also attached it to the wall using a wall anchor to prevent anyone getting hurt in case it tumbles over due to an accident or earthquakes that happen in my area a frequently.
+Before I added all my yarn into the shelves of the storage unit, I also attached it to the wall using a wall anchor to prevent anyone from getting hurt in case it tumbles over due to an accident or earthquakes that happen in my area frequently.

-Organize my yarn into the Storage Shelving Unit
+Organize my yarn into the Storage Baskets

-Now, I was finally ready to get my yarn and organize it into the wooden crates.
+Now, I was finally ready to get my yarn and organize it into the wooden crate cubbies.
 I decided to organize them by color, rather than yarn company, which I had done previously.
 And I am so glad I did.
 It looks so nice and much better having them organized that way.